Modernizing Oregon's Hatchery Practices

-Minimizing Risk & Maximizing Benefits
+Minimizing Risk and Maximizing Benefit

 Due to extensive habitat degradation and hydropower development, the abundance and productivity of wild salmon and steelhead populations remain greatly diminished.
 Hatcheries are thus essential mitigation measures necessary to maintain viable recreational, commercial, and tribal fisheries, capable of providing economic, quality-of-life, and cultural benefits.
 Northwest Steelheaders believe that by employing prudent, science-based fishery and hatchery management plans and practices, hatcheries can be operated in ways that minimize risk to wild fish populations, support conservation and recovery objectives, and sustain robust harvest fisheries.
 To this end, we have recently advocated for continued funding of the North Santiam summer steelhead program and the Leaburg Hatchery in support of Hatchery and Wild Coexist’s Campaign.